Lupin3000/PicoVision/README.md

 (venv) $ pip install -r requirements.txt
 ```

-## Prepare PicoVision
+## Prepare the PicoVision device

-> Backup all Pimoroni examples to local project directory `examples` and delete them on PicoVision device.
+Backup all Pimoroni examples to local project directory `examples` and delete them on PicoVision device to save some storage.

+> The serial device interface example `usbmodem14301` could be named different on you system (_depending to USB port_)!

 ```shell
 # verify device connected